michaelnicol/maze3d/README.md

 ### Legacy CDN Import

-Within the ```legacy-versions``` directory, versions 2.0.2 for with ECMA and Common imports can be found.
+Within the ```legacy-versions``` directory, versions 2.0.2 for ECMA and Common imports can be found.
 They can also be imported using a CDN.
 ```
 <script type="module">
   import Maze3D from "https://cdn.jsdelivr.net/gh/michaelnicol/maze3d/legacy-versions/maze3d-es.js"